Chemical mapping of temperate sub-Neptune atmospheres: Constraining the deep-interior H2O/H2 using the atmospheric CO2/CH4: Methods

 For each of the elemental parameterizations of planetary envelope accretion mentioned in Section \ref{subsec:elements}, we calculated 74 \textit{T--P} profiles under radiative-convective equilibrium using the climate module of the ExoPlanet Atmospheric Chemistry \& Radiative Interaction Simulator (EPACRIS-Climate, Scheucher et al., \textit{in prep}), and the results are presented in Figure B\ref{fig:TP-profiles} in Appendix \ref{sec:appendix_b} (1000$\times$ and 10000$\times$ solar metallicity cases for K2-18~b are omitted for simplicity).

-The model uses the two-stream method from \cite{heng2018radiative} to compute radiative fluxes and incorporates moist adiabatic adjustments following the methodology of \cite{graham2021multispecies}.
-Water is considered a condensable component, and its atmospheric concentration is self-consistently adjusted in line with the moist adiabats.
-We assumed an intrinsic temperature (\textit{T}\textsubscript{int}) of 60 K \citep{Hu_2021}.
-For some cases of K2-18~b scenarios, we tested larger \textit{T}\textsubscript{int} of 100 K to test the sensitivity of the model, since \textit{T}\textsubscript{int} can impact deep atmospheric quenching and its result in the upper atmospheric abundances of chemical species \citep{Fortney_2020, Tsai_2021}.

-By default, we set the planetary Bond albedo (\textit{A}$_b$) to an Earth-like value of 0.3 for all planets, including K2-18~b, LP791-18~c, and TOI-270~d.
-For TOI-270d, we additionally explored seven different O/H ratio scenarios while maintaining [C+N+S]=100$\times$ solar metallicity, but with a Bond albedo (i.e., \textit{A}$_b$) of 0.
-In all cases, we assumed an average solar zenith angle of 48.19$^{\circ}$ \citep{Cronin-2014}.
-The stellar irradiation parameters ($S_p$ in W$\cdot$ m$^{-2}$) were adopted to be 1368 W$\cdot$ m$^{-2}$ for K2-18~b (\cite{Benneke_2019}), 3607 W$\cdot$ m$^{-2}$ for LP 791-18~c (\cite{peterson-2023}), and 4333 W$\cdot$ m$^{-2}$ for TOI-270~d (\cite{gunther-2019}).
+Further detail on this radiative-convective equilibrium modeling can be found in Appendix \ref{sec:appendix_c}.